Soft Error Reliability Analysis of Vision Transformers: Introduction

-\item Based on the reliability analysis, we propose an adaptive ABFT approach and a range-based method to mitigate hardware faults in linear functions and non-linear functions of ViTs respectively.
-Our experiment results show that the hybrid approach generally enhances the model accuracy significantly and particularly reduces the computing overhead considerably when compared to the baseline global ABFT implementation.
+\item Based on the reliability analysis, we propose a LB-ABFT and a range-based approach to mitigate soft errors in linear functions and non-linear functions of ViTs respectively.
+Our experiment results show that the proposed LB-ABFT approach generally enhances the model accuracy significantly and particularly reduces the computing overhead considerably when compared to the standard ABFT implementation.
+The hybrid approach shows significant accuracy improvement and can almost fully recover the accuracy even when the accuracy drops by 50\%. \end{itemize}